-Metaphor is a literary device used to paint a picture in our reader’s mind.
-We use metaphors about wind to create a sense of how the wind is acting and what the wind might mean for a story line.
+A metaphor is a literary device used to paint a picture in our reader’s mind.
+We use metaphors about wind to create a sense of how the wind is acting and what the wind might mean for a storyline.

-We’ve gathered together 17 metaphors about wind that will blow you away!
+We’ve gathered together 17 metaphors about the wind that will blow you away!

 Metaphors for Wind

 1. The Wind Whispers

 Of course, the wind doesn’t actually whisper.
 When we say that the wind whispers we are employing a literary device called personification.
 This means we are giving the wind (which obviously cannot speak) a human quality: the ability to whisper.
 By doing this, we are evoking in our reader’s mind the sound of wind making hushed ‘whooshing’ sounds as it rattles through trees and branches.